jaredpdesigns/jaredpendergraft.com/src/resume.md

 ***

+#### OTTO Health
+*Designer & Front-End Developer*
+2017 • Remote

+- Developed a robust design system to support complete application redesign.
+- Improved application UI/UX focusing on consistency between views and a holistic user experience.
+- Collaborated with a team of developers on all aspects of the front-end of the application including development of React components and views as well as the CSS of the application.

 #### Kontur Labs
-*Creative Director and Front-End Developer*
+*Creative Director & Front-End Developer*
-2013–Present • Maui, HI
+2013–2016 • Maui, HI

-- Management and oversight of all creative projects including websites and iOS/Android applications.
+- Managed and oversaw all creative projects including websites and iOS/Android applications.
-- Collaborates on UI/UX, finalizes design and builds out production-level CSS/HTML.
+- Collaborated on UI/UX, finalized designs and buildt out production-level CSS/HTML.
-- Consults on large-scale SaaS projects, offering semantic CSS/HTML recommendations.
+- Consulted on large-scale SaaS projects, offering semantic CSS/HTML recommendations.

 #### Kaiser Permanente
 *Graphic Designer*